vitorfdl/polscript-vscode/README.md

 ### Make changes
 * you can relaunch the extension from the debug toolbar after making changes to the files listed above
 * you can also reload (`Ctrl+R` or `Cmd+R` on Mac) the VS Code window with your extension to load your changes

-### Known Issues
-* endprogram and endfunction are not colorized;
-* if a var is ahead of a comment, it not receive any variable highlight property ;

 ### Add more language features
 * To add features such as intellisense, hovers and validators check out the VS Code extenders documentation at